shanthiniks/BruiseFinder/README.md

 Matlab 2024a.

 # How to train 🎓
-  Download the data using the link given above.
-  Run the main code SSCNNcode.m
+  Download the data using the link given above.<br> Run the main code SSCNNcode.m

 # Code Release 📂